-Drivers in Alabama and Mississippi are often confronted with the realities of dangers on the road.
+Drivers in Alabama are often confronted with the realities of dangers on the road.
 That includes distracted drivers, drowsy drivers, negligence, recklessness, speeding, drivers who are under the influence of alcohol or drugs, and more.
 The conventional wisdom is that as vehicle technology advances and fewer variables are factors in road safety, the number of motor vehicle accidents will decrease.
 With that, fewer people will suffer injuries and fatalities after a collision.
 Theoretically, this makes sense.
 However, research from the Insurance Institute for Highway Safety (IIHS) shows something markedly different.
 This should be considered in the context of an auto accident after it has happened.

 IIHS found that autonomous vehicles (self-driving cars) may only prevent one in three accidents that happen given the current circumstances.
 Despite statistics showing the nine in 10 accidents happen because of driver error, other issues are key in collisions.
 Self-driving vehicles cannot prevent them from sparking a crash.
 It is true that a self-driving vehicle will not be prone the above-listed issues such as DUI and distracted driving, but for full accident avoidance, a reprogramming of these systems would be required.
 That means safety must be prioritized above all else.